jobe1366/Rotated-airplane-detection/README.md

  --head_only False
 ```
 ## Evaluation
-The evaluation stage is impelemented based on the following [paper](https://ieeexplore.ieee.org/abstract/document/9145130)
+The evaluation stage is impelemented based on the this [paper](https://ieeexplore.ieee.org/abstract/document/9145130)

 ### B. file tree